aquemy/claude-notifier/README.md

 A clean notification system for tmux and Claude Code that provides native macOS notifications and one-click navigation to specific tmux panes.

+📖 **[Read the full blog post](https://quemy.info/2025-08-04-notification-system-tmux-claude.html)** for a detailed walkthrough of the architecture and implementation.

 ## Overview

 This system allows you to: